 Dedication: to the Staff, Students and Faculty who came together to advocate for a living wage at Swarthmore College.

-At the start of the Campaign in 2000, I began to save documents, pictures, newspaper clippings and flyers, which now reside in nine, 3-inch notebooks that hold over thirty years of Swarthmore labor history.
-Many of those materials appear on this web page.
+At the start of the Campaign in 2000, I began to save documents, pictures, newspaper clippings and flyers, and eventually filled nine, 3-inch notebooks, holding over thirty years of Swarthmore College labor history from 1991 to 2016.
+Many of those materials appear on this web page and are archived at https://archive-it.org/collections/230?&fc=meta_Publisher%3AKae+Kalwaic.
+I donated these materials to the Friends Historical Library at Swarthmore College in February 2017.

 Rally Song 2002